siondawson/milestone-project-2/readme.md

 On page load the user will see the layout of the quiz.
 They will need to click a button at the bottom to begin the quiz.
 Once clicked the user will be presented with the first question.
 The user will not be able to skip to the next question until an answer is selected.
 Once an answer is selected the selection will turn green if correct or red if incorrect.
 The user will not be able to change their answer once a selection has been made.

 Once a selection has been made the next question button will be enabled and user will be able to move on to the next quesiton.

+If the users answer is correct the button will turn green, if the users answer is not correct it will turn red.
+The user will not be shown the correct answer if they select an incorrect answer.

+Each correct answer will increment the score by 1.
+As the user proceeds thru the quiz they will know their score.

+After answering ten questions the user will be given their score out of a maximum of ten.

+The user will then be able to click 'play again' where a new set of questions will be chosen, or quit to the home page.

 A button allowing the user to quit the quiz to the homepage will be visible at all times.